-Cyberwar: A guide to the frightening future of online conflict | ZDNet

 What is cyberwar?
+Everything you need to know about the frightening future of digital conflict | ZDNet

+What is cyberwar?

-At its core, cyberwarfare is the use of digital attacks by one state to disrupt the computer systems of another in order to create significant damage or destruction.
+At its core, cyberwarfare refers the use of digital attacks by one country or nation to disrupt the computer systems of another with the aim of create significant damage, death or destruction.
+Perhaps unsurprisingly - considering that cyberwarfare involves spies, hackers and top secret digital weapons projects - it's a still a shadowy and ill-defined area of conflict, but one that is increasingly important and dangerous.

-Why does cyberwarfare look like?
+What does cyberwarfare look like?

-Cyberwar is still an emerging concept, but many experts are concerned that it is likely to be a significant component of any future conflicts.
-As well as troops using conventional weapons like guns and missiles, future battles will also be fought by hackers manipulating computer code.
+Like traditional conflicts, cyberwarfare comes in many shapes and sizes, but it is increasingly clear that cyberwarfare is going to be a significant component of pretty much every present and future conflict.
+Future wars will also be fought by hackers using computer code to attack an enemy's infrastructure, as well as troops using conventional weapons like guns and missiles.

-Governments and intelligence agencies worry that digital attacks against vital infrastructure -- like banking systems or power grids -- will give attackers a way of bypassing a country's traditional defences.

-Unlike standard military attacks, a cyberattack can be launched instantaneously from any distance, with little obvious evidence in the build up.
-And it is often extremely hard to trace such an attack back to its originators.
-Modern economies, underpinned by computer networks that run everything from sanitation to food distribution and communications, are particularly vulnerable to such attacks.
+But unlike standard military attacks, a cyberattack can be launched instantaneously from any distance, with little obvious evidence in the build-up, and it is often extremely hard to trace such an attack back to its originators.
+Modern economies, underpinned by computer networks that run everything from sanitation to food distribution and communications, are particularly vulnerable to such attacks, especially as these systems are, in the main, rarely designed to be secure against hackers.

+As a result governments and intelligence agencies worry that digital attacks against vital infrastructure -- like banking systems or power grids -- will give attackers a way of bypassing a country's traditional defences.
+A digital attack which turned off the power, or water, or stopped banks from functioning could be just as disastrous for a sophisticated economy as a missile strike.

-The head of the US National Security Agency (NSA) Admiral Michael Rogers said his worst case cyberattack scenario would involve "outright destructive attacks", focused on some aspects of critical US infrastructure and coupled with data manipulation "on a massive scale".
-Some experts warn it's a case of when, not if.
+The then-head of the US National Security Agency (NSA) Admiral Michael Rogers said his worst case cyberattack scenario would involve "outright destructive attacks", focused on some aspects of critical US infrastructure and coupled with data manipulation "on a massive scale".
+Shutting down the power supply or scrambling bank records could easily do major damage to any economy.
+And some experts warn it's a case of when, not if.

+- NSA chief: This is what a worst-case cyberattack scenario looks like

 What is the definition of cyberwarfare?

 Like other forms of war, cyberwarfare is usually defined as a conflict between states, not individuals.
-Many countries are now building up military cyberwarfare capabilities, both to defend against other nations and also to attack if necessary.
+Many countries are now building up military cyberwarfare capabilities, both to defend against other nations and also to attack others if necessary.

+- Inside the secret digital arms race: Facing the threat of a global cyberwar

+- Governments and nation states are now officially training for cyberwarfare: An inside look

-Attacks by individual hackers, or even groups of hackers, would not usually be considered to be cyberwarfare, unless they were being aided and directed by a state.
-For example, cyber crooks who crash a bank's computer systems while trying to steal money would not be considered to be perpetrating an act of cyberwarfare, even if they came from a rival nation.
+If cyberwar is best understood as conflict between nations that excludes a lot of attacks which are sometimes described as cyberwarfare.
+For example attacks by individual hackers, or even groups of hackers, would not usually be considered to be cyberwarfare, unless they were being aided and directed by a state (states providing support to hackers in order to create plausible deniability for their own actions is, however, a dangerously common trend).

+For example, cyber-crooks who crash a bank's computer systems while trying to steal money would not be considered to be perpetrating an act of cyberwarfare, even if they came from a rival nation.
 But state-backed hackers doing the same thing to destabilise a rival state's economy might well be considered so.

-The nature and scale of the targets attacked is another indicator: defacing a company website is unlikely to be considered an act of cyberwarfare, whereas disabling the missile defence system at an airbase would certainly come close.
-And the weapons used are important too: cyberwar refers to digital attacks on computer systems: firing a missile at a data center would not be considered cyberwarfare.
+The nature and scale of the targets attacked is another indicator: defacing an individual company's website is unlikely to be considered an act of cyberwarfare, but disabling the missile defence system at an airbase would certainly come at least close.

+The weapons used are important too: cyberwar refers to digital attacks on computer systems: firing a missile at a data center would not be considered cyberwarfare, even if the data center contained government records.
+Similarly using hackers to spy or even to steal data - cyber espionage - would not in itself be considered an act of cyberwarfare, but might be one of the tools used.
+There are many grey areas here but calling every hack an act of cyberwar is unwise and unhelpful.

 Cyberwarfare and the use of force

-How these factors combine matters because they can help determine what kind of response a country can make to a cyber attack.
+How these factors combine matters because they can help determine what kind of response a country can make to a cyberattack.

-There is one key definition of cyberwarfare, which is a digital attack that is so serious it can be seen as the equivalent of a physical attack.
+There is one key formal definition of cyberwarfare, which is a digital attack that is so serious it can be seen as the equivalent of a physical attack.

 To reach this threshold, an attack on computer systems would have to lead to significant destruction or disruption, even loss of life.
 This is a significant threshold because under international law states are permitted to use force to defend themselves against an armed attack.

-It follows then that, if a country were hit by a cyber attack of significant scale, they would be within their rights to strike back using their standard military arsenal: to respond to hacking with missile strikes.
-So far this has never happened - indeed it's not entirely clear if any attack has ever reached that threshold.
+It follows then that, if a country were hit by a cyberattack of significant scale, they would be within their rights to strike back using their standard military arsenal: to respond to hacking with missile strikes.
+So far this has never happened -- indeed it's not entirely clear if any attack has ever reached that threshold.
 That doesn't mean that attacks which fail to reach that level are irrelevant or should be ignored: it just means that the country under attack can't justify resorting to military force to defend itself.
-There are plenty of other ways of responding to a cyber attack, from sanctions and expelling diplomats, to responding in kind, although calibrating the right response to an attack is often hard.
+There are plenty of other ways of responding to a cyberattack, from sanctions and expelling diplomats, to responding in kind, although calibrating the right response to an attack is often hard (see cyber deterrence, below).

 What is the Tallinn Manual?

-One reason that definitions of cyberwarfare have been blurred is that there is no international law that covers cyberwar, which is what really matters here, because it is such a new concept.
-That doesn't mean that cyberwarfare isn't covered by the law, it's just that the relevant law is piecemeal, scattered and often open to interpretation.
+One reason that definitions of cyberwarfare have been blurred is that there is no international law that covers cyberwar, because it is such a new concept.
+That doesn't mean that cyberwarfare isn't covered by the law, it's just that the relevant law is piecemeal, scattered, and often open to interpretation.

 This lack of legal framework has resulted in a grey area: in the past some states have used the opportunity to test out cyberwar techniques in the knowledge that other states would be uncertain about how they could react under international law.

-More recently that grey area has began to shrink.
+More recently that grey area has begun to shrink.
 A group of law scholars has spent years working to explain how international law can be applied to digital warfare.
 This work has formed the basis of the Tallinn Manual, a textbook prepared by the group and backed by the NATO-affiliated Cooperative Cyber Defence Centre of Excellence (CCDCoE) based in the Estonian capital of Tallinn, from which the manual takes its name.

-The first version of the manual looked at the rare but most serious cyber attacks, which rose to the level of the use of force; the second edition released earlier this year looked at the legal framework around cyber attacks, which do not reach the threshold of the use of force, but which take place on a daily basis.
+The first version of the manual looked at the rare but most serious cyberattacks, which rose to the level of the use of force; the second edition released earlier this year looked at the legal framework around cyberattacks, which do not reach the threshold of the use of force, but which take place on a daily basis.

-Aimed at legal advisers to governments, military, and intelligence agencies, the Tallinn manual sets out when an attack is a violation of international law in cyberspace, and when and how states can respond to such assaults.
+Aimed at legal advisers to governments, military, and intelligence agencies, the Tallinn Manual sets out when an attack is a violation of international law in cyberspace, and when and how states can respond to such assaults.

-The manual consists of a set of guidelines -- 154 rules -- which set out how the lawyers think international law can be applied to cyber warfare, covering everything from the use of cyber mercenaries to the targeting of medical units' computer systems.
-The idea is that by making the law around cyberwarfare clearer, there is less risk of an attack escalating, because escalation often occurs when the rules are not clear and leaders over-react.
+The manual consists of a set of guidelines -- 154 rules -- which set out how the lawyers think international law can be applied to cyberwarfare, covering everything from the use of cyber-mercenaries to the targeting of medical units' computer systems.

+The idea is that by making the law around cyberwarfare clearer, there is less risk of an attack escalating, because escalation often occurs when the rules are not clear and leaders overreact.

+A second version of the manual, know as Tallinn 2.0 looks at the legal status of the various types of hacking and other digital attacks that occur on a daily basis during peacetime and looks at when a digital attack becomes a a violation of international law in cyberspace, and where the grey areas - where most of the action is going to occur - still exist.

 Which countries are preparing for cyberwar?

-According to US intelligence chiefs, more than 30 countries are developing offensive cyber attack capabilities, although most of these government hacking programmes are shrouded in secrecy.
+Pretty much every single one with the money and the skills.
+According to US intelligence chiefs, more than 30 countries are developing offensive cyberattack capabilities, although most of these government hacking programmes are shrouded in secrecy.
+This has lead to concerns that a secret cyber arms race has already begun.

-The US intelligence briefing lists Russia, China, Iran and North Korea as the major "cyber threat actors" to worry about.
-Russia has a "highly advanced offensive cyber program" and has "conducted damaging and/or disruptive cyber-attacks including attacks on critical infrastructure networks", it warns.
+US intelligence briefing lists Russia, China, Iran, and North Korea as the major cyber threat actors to worry about.
+The US has long warned that Russia has a "highly advanced offensive cyber program" and has "conducted damaging and/or disruptive cyber-attacks including attacks on critical infrastructure networks", it warns.

-China has also "selectively used cyber attacks against foreign targets" and continues to "integrate and streamline its cyber operations and capabilities", said the report, which also said Iran has already used its cyber capabilities directly against the US with a distributed denial of service attacks targeting the US financial sector in 2012-3.
-The report also notes that when it comes to North Korea: "Pyongyang remains capable of launching disruptive or destructive cyber attacks to support its political objectives."
+An assessment of Chinese military capabilities by the Pentagon has said that China is looking to narrow the gap with the US in terms of cyberwarfare capabilities.
+It said the Chinese army has emphasized the importance of cyberspace for national security because of the country's increasing reliance on its digital economy, and the report warned Chinese attempts to probe US networks could be useful in any future crisis: "Targeted information could enable PLA [People's Liberation Army] cyber forces to build an operational picture of US defense networks, military disposition, logistics, and related military capabilities that could be exploited prior to or during a crisis," it warned.

 US cyberwarfare capabilities

-However, it's likely that the US has the most significant cyber defence and cyber attack capabilities.
-Speaking last year President Obama said: "we're moving into a new era here, where a number of countries have significant capacities.
+However, it's likely that the US still has the most significant cyberdefence and cyberattack capabilities.
+Speaking in 2016, President Obama said: "we're moving into a new era here, where a number of countries have significant capacities.
 And frankly we've got more capacity than anybody, both offensively and defensively."

-Much of this capability comes from US Cyber Command, lead by Admiral Rogers who also leads the NSA, which has a dual mission: to protect US Department of Defence networks but also to conduct "full spectrum military cyberspace operations in order to enable actions in all domains, ensure US/Allied freedom of action in cyberspace and deny the same to our adversaries".
+Much of this capability comes from US Cyber Command, which has a dual mission: to protect US Department of Defence networks but also to conduct "full spectrum military cyberspace operations in order to enable actions in all domains, ensure US/Allied freedom of action in cyberspace and deny the same to our adversaries".

-Cyber Command is made up of a number of what it calls 'Cyber Mission Force teams'.
+Cyber Command is made up of a number of what it calls Cyber Mission Force teams.

 The Cyber National Mission Force teams defend the US by monitoring adversary activity, blocking attacks, and manoeuvring to defeat them.

 Cyber Combat Mission Force teams conduct military cyber operations to support military commanders, while the Cyber Protection Force teams defend the Department of Defense information networks.

 By the end of fiscal year 2018, the goal is for the force to grow to nearly 6,200 and for all 133 teams to be fully operational.
 The US is believed to have used various forms of cyber weapons against the Iranian nuclear programme, the North Korean missile tests and the so-called Islamic State, with mixed results.

-Other agencies -- such as the National Security Agency (NSA) and CIA -- have their own cyber attack capabilities too.
+Reflecting the increased priority the US is putting on cyberwarfare capabilities in August 2017 President Donald Trump upgraded Cyber Command to the status of a Unified Combatant Command, which puts on the same level as groups such as the US Pacific Command and US Central Command.
+Other US agencies like the CIA and NSA have cyber espionage capabilities and have in the past been involved with building cyberweapons - such as the famous Stuxnet worm (see below).

-The UK has also publicly stated that is working on cyber defence and offence projects, and has vowed to strike back if attacked in this manner.
+The UK has also publicly stated that is working on cyberdefence and offence projects, and has vowed to strike back if attacked in this manner.
+In April 2018 the director of GCHQ confirmed that cyber-attacks by British intelligence services supported operations against the terror group ISIS.

 What do cyberweapons look like?

 The tools of cyberwarfare can vary from the incredibly sophisticated to the utterly basic.
 It depends on the effect the attacker is trying to create.
-Many are part of the standard hacker toolkit, and a series of different tools could be used in concert as part of a cyber attack.
-For example, a Distributed Denial of Service attack was at the core of the attacks on Estonia in 2007.
+Many are part of the standard hacker toolkit, and a series of different tools could be used in concert as part of a cyberattack.
+For example, a Distributed Denial of Service (DDoS) attack was at the core of the attacks on Estonia in 2007.

-Ransomware, which has been a constant source of trouble for businesses and consumers may also have been used not just to raise money but also to cause chaos.
-There is some evidence to suggest that the recent Petya ransomware attack which originated in Ukraine but rapidly spread across the world may have looked like ransomware but was being deployed to effectively destroy data by encrypting it with no possibility of unlocking it.

-Other standard hacker techniques are likely to form part of a cyber attack; phishing emails to trick users into handing over passwords or other data which can allow attackers further access to networks, for example.
-Malware and virus could form part of an attack like the Shamoon virus, which wiped the hard drives of 30,000 PCs at Saudi Aramco in 2012.
+Other standard hacker techniques are likely to form part of a cyberattack; phishing emails to trick users into handing over passwords or other data which can allow attackers further access to networks, for example.
+Malware and viruses could form part of an attack like the Shamoon virus, which wiped the hard drives of 30,000 PCs at Saudi Aramco in 2012.

-According to the Washington Post, after revelations about Russian meddling in the run up to the 2016 US Presidential elections, President Obama authorised the planting cyber weapons in Russia's infrastructure.
-"The implants were developed by the NSA and designed so that they could be triggered remotely as part of retaliatory cyber-strike in the face of Russian aggression, whether an attack on a power grid or interference in a future presidential race," the report said
+According to the Washington Post, after revelations about Russian meddling in the run up to the 2016 US Presidential elections, President Obama authorised the planting cyber-weapons in Russia's infrastructure.
+"The implants were developed by the NSA and designed so that they could be triggered remotely as part of retaliatory cyber-strike in the face of Russian aggression, whether an attack on a power grid or interference in a future presidential race," the report said.

 Cyberwarfare and zero-day attack stockpiles